 You should embrace your natural beard, but we admit it’s difficult to style a beard that frizzes up easily and always gets tangled.
 If you do keep your waves, here are a few beard styles that work perfectly for curly or wavy hair textures:

-Where Does Wavy Beard Hair Come From
+Where Does Wavy Beard Hair Come From?

-Your beard’s natural state is a combination of genetics and hygiene.
+Your beard’s natural texture is a combination of genetics and hygiene.
 Some people inherit naturally curly beards, while others have wiry, bushy facial hair.
 Genes are also responsible for growth rate, color, and patchy beards.

 To some extent, there isn’t much you can do to get rid of curly beard hair forever, but if you have hair that’s tough to detangle or tightly coiled in certain spots, you can use a comb and beard care products to straighten your hair.

 With proper brushing and beard oil, it’s possible to moisturize and soften your beard hair, which makes it easier to trim and style.
 I like grabbing a beard grooming kit so I can get a full range of products in one shot.

-How to Tame a Wavy Beard
+How to Tame a Wavy Beard?

 First, it’s best to decide if you want your beard to have a slight curl or if you’d rather straighten your beard altogether.